LukeArenas/NFTy/README.md

 ### ***Description***

-A simple full-stack app to simulate an anonymous posting and bidding process for NFTs.
+A full-stack app to simulate the posting and bidding process of NFTs.

 ***